servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 5. `Navbar link color`: the color of links which appear in the navigation bars for the header, footer and the account menu.
 6. `Input field background color`: the background color of form inputs.

-### Guide for modification of theme variables in the source files
+### Modification of theme variables in the source files

 You can pre-compile the `.scss` source files and re-deploy them in the usual way.